 Walk Across Abbey Road

 Recreate the famous album cover by the Fab Four who recorded their material at the Abbey Road studios, located right beside the most famous traffic crossing in the world!
 They didn’t go far to reach the crosswalk and neither will you.

-Visit the Natural History Museum
+Stay the Night at the Natural History Museum with Dino Snores

 Visit A World-Class Aquarium

 The London Sea Life Aquarium is home to over 500 species from all across the world, including 40 different sharks.
 Guests are led through the building to visit over 65 different displays and 14 themed zones spaced out over 3 floors.